-NCC accepts bonds, equities, foreign currencies and commodities (precious metals) for physical delivery.
+NCC accepts bonds, equities, foreign currencies, precious metals, commodities and GS-pooling instruments for physical delivery.

 NCC defines its obligations based upon the results of trade obligations netting.
 The netting procedure is defined in Clearing Rules for the respective market.